You might get scammed if you use a voice assistant to call customer service

 To protect yourself, the BBB suggests looking up a customer service number based on a company's contact information on your bill or in your email or directly from the company's website.
 You can also check out CNET's guide to avoiding online scams.

-Discuss: Alexa might give you a fake customer service number, thanks to spammers
+Discuss: Voice assistants might give you a fake customer service number, thanks to spammers

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.